|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three manifestations of anger commonly found in chronic pain clients.
+-Explain three manifestations of behavioral anger in chronic pain.

--Name three sources of guilt for clients with chronic pain.
+-Discuss three sources of guilt for chronic pain clients.

 -Explain what style of trained questioning used in cognitive interventions gently probes for patient meanings and stimulates alternative viewpoints or ideas.

 -Explain what is the rationale behind self-help cognitive-behavioral therapy.

 -Name one of the most researched variables of pain that influences pain intensity and physical / psychosocial disability.

 -Explain what is the assumption of cognitive models of pain.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."